Xavier College: Community service

 Students are encouraged to participate in community service, and a minimum amount of completed service hours is mandated.
 Each Friday evening Xavier students volunteer their time at a tutoring school in housing commission apartments in Richmond, where many residents are recent migrants or refugees.
 This activity is completed with students from the sister school Genazzano FCJ College.
 Year 11 students are required to participate in an additional 35 hours while on a week-long community service placement.

 In collaboration with Genazzano FCJ College, Xavier College participates in a community outreach program in conjunction with the combined parishes of Our Lady of Good Counsel, Deepdene, Sacred Heart, Kew and Immaculate Conception, Hawthorn.
 For the duration of one week, 12 students from the partnered schools participate in a community building program in Bourke, an Outback town of New South Wales.

 Debating

 From Year 8 and above, students have the opportunity to participate in the Toorak division of the Debaters Association of Victoria competition.
-The college also takes part in the annual Jesuit Schools' Debating Carnival competing with Aloysius, Ignatius Riverview, Ignatius Adelaide and Loyola Mt Druitt.
+The college also takes part in the annual Jesuit Schools' Debating Carnival competing with other JACSA schools, including Aloysius, Ignatius Riverview, Ignatius Adelaide and Loyola Watsonia.